ushham/ushham.github.io/_pages/public_defence.md

 ---

 # Oisín's Public Defence
-*16:15, Tuesday 16th of September, Louvain-la-Neuve*
+*16:15 Central European Summer Time, Tuesday 16th of September, Louvain-la-Neuve*

 Hi there, here is some information about the public defence, and how to find the rooms.